irx-404notfound/programming-notes/java-script/js-fundaments.md

 - Avoid unnecessary numbers.
 - Avoid punctuation marks.

-### FUNCTION EXPRESIONS
+### FUNCTION EXPRESSIONS

 #### ANONYMOUS FUNCTIONS

 > [!NOTE]
-> func variable have a anonymous function value.
-This is using to evit the hoisting.
+> A vaiable can store an anonymous function.
+This is useful to avoid hoisting issues.

 ```javascript
 let func = function (parameterOne) {